kdepaula/Checkers/README.md

 # Checkers

+I created this game for the CIS 120 Game Project in Fall 2020

 # Core Concepts

 - I incorporated four java concepts in my checkers game: subtyping, arrays, collections, and file i/o